rkillickdev/tedd-space-wellbeing-garden/README.md

 * As the client, I want to increase accessibility of the garden by promoting the location and opening hours.
 * As the client, I want to encourage positive mental health in the community by promoting the benefits of the garden for emotional wellbeing.
 * As the client, I want to make users aware of how the garden can help them connect with the community through a range of organised events/ classes/ activities.
-* As the client, I want to increase the number of active volunteers
+* As the client, I want to increase the number of active volunteers.
-* As the client, I want to make sure the site can be viwed on a range of different sized devices
+* As the client, I want to make sure the site can be viewed on a range of different sized devices.

 <br>